 Can Kafeel ban or blacklist expatriate with Final Exit?

 If your employer threatens you to ban or blacklist you if you ask for final exit, don’t even care for that if you have not committed any fraudulent activity in Saudi Arabia.
 You should be aware that a Kafeel does not have any power to ban or blacklist a person in Saudi Arabia.

 The power to blacklist a person lies only with the Ministry of Interior.
 However, you must not sign any letter from Kafeel in any language unless you fully understand it.
-Do not trust on the translation of Kafeel.
+Do not trust the translation of Kafeel.
 Recommended: How to check if you are blacklisted in Saudi Arabia?

 Ask someone whom you know to do the translation for you.
 It is possible only if you sign yourself that you will not be entering to KSA or something like that.
 Kafeel can fraudulently ask you to sign something.